Miraloma School Site Council

 DO I HAVE TO BE AN SSC MEMBER TO ATTEND THE MONTHLY MEETINGS?

-No, you do not have to be a member of the SSC to attend the SSC’s monthly meetings.
-The meetings are open to the entire school community.
-Participation, questions, comments, and concerns are always welcome
+No, you do not have to be a member of the SSC to attend the SSC monthly meetings.
+They are open to the entire school community.
+Participation, questions, comments, and concerns are always welcome.
+See the school calendar for upcoming meeting dates.